frederic-perez/AmE-dictionary/data/idioms.md

 __for the ages__ :three: That will stand the test of time; that will be remembered or regarded for years to come. _A comeback for the ages._ _A year for the ages._ _He put together a run for the ages._
 __for the better__ _My luck did not change for the better upon arrival at the bank._
 __for the most part__ :two::hammer:
+__for the ride__ For pleasure or interest, rather than any serious purpose. _Women are now the primary force behind an explosion in new cocktail concoctions, and men are simply going along for the ride, say bartenders and liquor marketing executives._
 __for what it’s worth__ :two: For whatever value or merit it seems to have (to you).
 This expression, which normally precedes the expression of one’s opinion on a controversial topic, implies that the listener may not think much of it, but there it is, anyway. _I’m sorry to hear you lost your job.
 For what it’s worth, I think you made the right choice confronting your boss._
 __for years/weeks/days to come__ :dart: Used to emphasize that something will continue for a long time into the future. _This is a moment that will be remembered and celebrated for years to come._ _It was a highlight that would be looped on SportsCenter for days to come._
 __forever and a day__ :two: __1__ Eternally; always; ceaselessly. __2__ An exceptionally long period of time.